 The belief that Mary was taken up to heaven is not in the Bible, since not much is said about Mary in it anyway.
 Even Apostle John, the longest lived apostle didn’t write about this.
 Catholics have attempted to “find” this belief in Psalm 132:6-7 predicated on a false assumption that Mary is the ark of God.
 This is an attempt to graft an error onto another error.

-Others point to Revelation 12:11-12 which doesn’t fly.
-No one is denying that God is able to take people to heaven bodily (like He did for Enoch, Elijah), but since this didn’t happen to everyone in Scripture, it can’t be applied to Mary.
+Others point to Revelation 12:11-12.
+Of course, no one is denying that God is able to take people to heaven bodily (like He did for Enoch and Elijah), but since this didn’t happen to everyone in Scripture, it can’t be applied to Mary.
 It’s just like saying everyone who laughs at us must die because bears killed youths who laughed at Elisha.
 That would be irrational.

 Catholics believe Mary died of a broken heart and on the third day, the apostles couldn’t find her body.
 She had been taken to the Celestial paradise where she was to have a throne by Jesus’ right hand as the “Queen of heaven.”
-These were intended to exalt Mary to the divine plane on which Jesus Christ is, and obviously to replace Him.
+These were obviously contrived to exalt Mary to the divine plane which Jesus Christ is, and replace Him.
 But as far as the Bible is concerned, it is Jesus who is at God’s right hand, He alone is the Mediator and the King of kings, not Mary.

 The New Catholic Encyclopedia admits: “There is no explicit reference to the Assumption in the Bible, yet the Pope insists in the decree of promulgation that the Scriptures are the ultimate foundation of this truth” (Vol. 1, 972).

 If this belief lacks Biblical support, what about support from tradition?
 David Farmer stated: